The Super Toning Training Routine

 The workouts given below should not be done on consecutive days but ideally on a Mon, Wed and Friday.
 The days in between will be days that cardiovascular training will be done (details given below).

-Workout 1.
-Shoulders, Biceps and Triceps.
+Workout 1: Shoulders, Biceps and Triceps

 Exercise Sets Rep Range

-Dumbell Shoulder Press 4 8 – 10 reps
+Dumbbell Shoulder Press 4 8 – 10 reps

 Cable Upright Row 3 8 – 10 reps

-Dumbell Rear Delt Raise 3 8 – 10 reps
+Bent Over Dumbbell Reverse Fly 3 8 – 10 reps

 One Arm Cable Curl 3 8 – 10 reps